gvwilson/sdxpy/src/binary/index.md

 [% inc pat="binary_notation.*" fill="py out" %]

-Programmers usually write [%g hexadecimal "hexadecimal" %] (base 16) instead: the digits 0–9 have the usual meaning, and the letters A-F (or a-f) are used to represent the digits 11–15.
+Programmers usually write [%i "hexadecimal" i%]hexadecimal[%/i%] instead: the digits 0–9 have the usual meaning, and the letters A-F (or a-f) are used to represent the digits 11–15.
 We signal that we're using hexadecimal with a `0x` prefix,